rebelsky/csc207c/_labs/exceptions.md

 ### Exercise 5: Indicating potential errors

 a.
-Extend `smallerQuadraticRoot` to indicate that it may throw an exception.
-Note that you'll need to change the method signature for `smallerQuadraticRoot` to something like the following.
+Extend `smallerRoot` to indicate that it may throw an exception.
+Note that you'll need to change the method signature for `smallerRoot` to something like the following.

 ```
-  public static double smallerQuadraticRoot(double a, double b, double c) throws Exception {
+  public double smallerRoot() throws Exception {
 ```

 b.
 Can you successfully compile your modified code?
 If not, make any changes necessary to permit you to compile it.